 The difficulty is that we are not talking about product attributes such as price.
 We are talking about brand attributes like beliefs and imagery.
 These answers will allow you to look at the market clearly and honestly.
 Furthermore, if you queried the target market as to the importance of these attributes, you will not only know what is important but who owns it.

 Stealing Market Share

 (Read my blog about Napoleon and Waterloo here from a marketer’s perspective) and Napoleon Bonaparte is still studied for his military axioms and tactics.
-Most marketers realize that marketing is a form of warfare — albeit without the national imperative or the mortal risks.
-At Stealing Share, we look for clues anywhere we can find them and we study success (as well as failure) to learn both the lessons and pratfalls.
+Most marketers realize that marketing is a form of warfare — albeit without the national imperative or mortal risks.
+At Stealing Share, we look for clues anywhere we can find them, and we study success (as well as failure) to learn both the lessons and pratfalls.